 You can strip off the leaves or leave them on.
 Simply wind the willow sprays onto the wire circle or hoop.

-It is a restful occupation and takes me about 40 minutes.
+It is a relaxing activity to do and takes me about 40 minutes.
 Tie the ends in with thin wire.

 The next day the wire twists can be untwisted; the willow fronds keep their shape.